Momansi96/reading-notes/Read04.md

 JavaScript distinguishes between numbers, strings, and true or false values known as Booleans.

-1- NUMERIC DATA TYPE:The numeric data type handles numbers.
+1- NUMERIC DATA TYPE: The numeric data type handles numbers.

 2- STRING DATA TYPE: The strings data type consists of letters and other characters.

-3- BOOLEAN DATA TYPE: Boolean data types can have one of two va lues: true or false.
+3- BOOLEAN DATA TYPE: Boolean data types can have one of two values: true or false.

 #### RULES FOR NAMING VARIABLES: